matzew/fh-bunyan/README.md

 * preprod - info
 * prod - info

+### Environment Variables

+* BUNYAN_FH_LEVEL - Can be set to control the log level.
+For example setting this to "info" means "info" level will be used.
+* FH_USE_LOCAL_DB - Not specific to this logger, but if set to a "truthy" value it will cause "trace" logging to be enabled.

 ### Streams
 By default, loggers write to _stdout_ and _stderr_ as follows: